gmc-code/PC-algorithms1/docs/maths_python/sets_of_numbers.rst

 Sets of numbers
 =======================

-| VCMNA194: Follow a mathematical algorithm involving branching and repetition (iteration)
+| VCMNA194: level 5: Follow a mathematical algorithm involving branching and repetition (iteration)

 * manipulating sets of numbers using a given rule, for example, if a number is even halve it; if a number is odd, subtract 1 then halve it